maximtereshchenko/spring-reactive-grpc-showcase/README.md

 "Orders (read side)" is responsible for viewing information about available items, user's cart, previously ordered items, top ordered items.

 To build these services Spring Reactor will be used alongside with gRPC for communication between them.
-Apache Kafka and MongoDB were chosen mostly to try out their reactive driver support.

 # User stories